REVERSE "What Ifs?"

 • What if Doug had made it a couple hundred more yards, and died underneath the bridge or in the woods, in a less well-travelled area where he might not have been found for hours or even days?

 • What if he HAD been revived and suffered brain damage?
+Or was disabled and miserable, and unable to enjoy life?

 • What if I had died first, left him alone and he was the one to suffer?